servicetitan/Stl.Fusion.Samples/docs/tutorial/README.md

 The simplest way to run this tutorial:

-> NOTE: Sorry, Docker-based way to run Tutorial temporary
-> doesn't work: [Try .NET] currently runs only on .NET Core 3.1,
-> but we use .NET 5.0 Docker images.

 - Install [Docker](https://docs.docker.com/get-docker/) and
   [Docker Compose](https://docs.docker.com/compose/install/)
 - Run `docker-compose up --build tutorial` in the root folder of this repository